atlc/StudentFinalExamGuidelines/README.md

 	* Clicking the edit button should send the user to the edit book component

 ## Submission Instructions
-You may want to commit as you go along.
-When you are finished, make sure you have PUSHed to github.
-You will not be able to push to the repository once the assessment is finished.
+You'll need to commit every half hour as you go along.
+When you are finished, make sure you have pushed your final commits to github.